paulmaunders/delivery-slot-bot/README.md

 This may be caused by the lack of expected dependencies of Chromium, the internally installed browser Chrome is based on.

-In this case it may be easier to install Chromium/Chrome yourself and configure the bot to use it:
+In this case it may be easier to install Chromium/Chrome/Firefox yourself and configure the bot to use it:

 in config.ini:

     browser_executable_path = /path/to/chrome
+    browser_product = either chrome or firefox

 ## Usage
 Run from inside the project folder